 What is the state of the world's fathers?

-Today is Father’s Day in the UK.
-To coincide with this, MenCare have released a new report on the State of the World Fathers.
+To coincide with Father’s Day, MenCare have released a new report on the State of the World Fathers.
 80% of men will become fathers.
-You can watch their inspiring video about fatherhood by clicking here.
+You can watch their inspiring video about fatherhood here.

 The report was launched in New York by Chelsea Clinton with the headline that there's no country in the world where men and boys share unpaid domestic and childcare work equally with women and girls.
 Women do between 2 and 10 times as much domestic work as men.
 Fortunately there are also lots of positive messages about fatherhood in the report including the positive impact of men caring for their children on their own, their partner’s and their children’s lives.

 It reminds us what a positive role fathers can make as well as challenging us to step up into areas we sometimes avoid or slow to engage.
 View the full report here.

 Men's Health Week (MHW)